Learn the skills to succeed in the fast-paced, rapidly growing game development industry

 Students must complete a minimum of 10 credits in this program at Fanshawe College to meet the program residency requirement and graduate from this program.

-- An acceptable combination of related work experience and post-secondary education as judged by the College*
+- An equivalent qualification from another institution as judged by the College

-- Five years of work experience in the Marketing/Business field as judged by the College to be equivalent*
+- A combination of relevant education and work experience in a related field as judged by the College to be equivalent to the above

 English Language Requirements